CPD Recall

 Tips

-There are almost endless opportunities to support your ongoing professional development, and it can seem daunting to work out what is the right thing for you to do.
+There are almost endless opportunities to support your ongoing professional development, and it can seem daunting to work out what the right option is for you.

-Below we have outlined a series and tips to help get you underway, however we are also here to help and support - please do get in touch with us by emailing [email protected] if you have any quesitons.
+Below, we have outlined a series of tips to help you get underway.
+However, we are also here to help and support you—please do get in touch with us by emailing [email protected] if you have any questions.

 Top Tips